 Alois Lageder Winery

 Some of the region’s best wines are made by Alois Lageder, run by a sixth generation of winemakers.
-For tastings and purchases, visit the Vineria Paradeis ( Piazza Santa Geltrude 10) in the village of Magrè.
-I particularly enjoyed the refined Pinot Bianco Dolomiti and Pinot Grigio Dolomiti.
+For tastings and purchases, visit the Vineria Paradeis in the village of Magrè.
+We particularly enjoy the refined Pinot Bianco Dolomiti and Pinot Grigio Dolomiti.

 Restore Your Health

-Renowned for its ancient grape cure, the spa town of Merano is the kind of place that promises to restore you to rosy good health.
+The spa town of Merano is renowned for its ancient grape cure.
 Exquisite paths wind through town to the 11th-century Castel Tirolo, which houses a museum dedicated to the history of Südtirol.